 You may recover economic damages and non-economic damages during your CPAP lawsuit.
 You may also receive punitive damages because the company knew about the potential health risk to consumers and concealed it.
 Punitive damages are designed to financially punish the offending company for their gross negligence and deter them from future misconduct.

 Economic damages cover medical expenses for any adverse health effects of using the affected devices.
 These expenses include current and future medical bills, out-of-pocket costs like medication and assistive devices, and lost wages and earning capacity.

 Non-economic damages include mental anguish, pain and suffering, and loss of enjoyment of life, a legal term for losing the ability to perform your usual activities.

 CPAP Lawsuit Time Limits

-Usually, the statute of limitations in Illinois is 12 years from the date of purchase, but the fact the company concealed problems may affect how long you have to file.
+However, the fact the company concealed problems may affect how long you have to file.
 Ask a CPAP lawyer at Nessler & Associates if you still have time to file a claim.

 CPAP Lawsuit for People Injured by Philips Sleep and Respiratory Devices